How To Pack Medication for Air Travel Internationally

 At minimum, carry your medications in their original containers with clear prescription labels matching your passport name.
 For international travel, it’s smart to carry a doctor’s letter describing your medical conditions and medications.
 Some countries require additional permits for certain medications – research your destination’s specific requirements.

-Most countries allow a 30-to 90-day supply of personal medications, but limits vary.
+Most countries allow a 30 supply of personal medications, but limits vary.
 Check with your destination country’s embassy or health ministry website for specific restrictions.
 Some medications may have stricter quantity limits or require special permits regardless of quantity.
+Others let you bring a 90 day supply.

 These medications require extra documentation and often special permits.
 Start by checking if they’re legal in your destination country.
 Many countries require pre-approval to bring in controlled substances.
 Apply for necessary permits at least a month before travel, and always carry complete documentation including original prescriptions and your doctor’s letter.